Kongōrin-ji: History

 The foundation of Kongōrin-ji is not certain.
-According to the temple's legend, it was founded by Gyōki at the request of Emperor Shōmu in 737 or 741AD, but there is no documentary evidence to corroborate this.
+According to the temple's legend, it was founded by Gyōki at the request of Emperor Shōmu in 737 or 741 AD, but there is no documentary evidence to corroborate this.
 The area in which the temple was built was under the control of the powerful Hata clan, an immigrant clan active in Japan since the Kofun period, and the clan was in no doubt connected with the establishment of the temple.
-The temple was revived by Ennin and brought into the Tendai sect during the Kajō era (848-851) of the early Heian period.
+The temple was revived by Ennin and brought into the Tendai sect during the Kajō era (848–851) of the early Heian period.
 The subsequent history of the temple is not clear, but many Buddhist statues from the late Heian period to the Kamakura period. remain in the temple.
 During the Kamakura period, it became a center for ecumenical studies combining the Tendai and the Shingon traditions.
 The current Hondō was constructed by Sasaki Yoritsuna, the shugō of Ōmi Province, to commemorate the victory over the Mongol invasions of Japan.
 In the Sengoku period, the temple was damaged by Oda Nobunaga during his attempt to destroy the power of the warrior monks of the Tendai sect at Mount Hiei and other strongholds.
 However, as the Main Hall and central complex of the temple was several hundred meters from its main gate, most of the temple escaped destruction.
 During the Edo period, the temple went into slow decline.
 During the Bakumatsu period, on January 8, 1868, Saigo Takamori of the Satsuma Domain and the kuge Iwakura Tomomi met at this temple to form the Sekihotai militia towards the overthrow of the Tokugawa shogunate.